sonic-net/SONiC/doc/acl/Dynamic-ACL-Design.md

 #### acl_ttl_checker

-A helper script managed by `Monit` service.
-The checker is triggered every 60 seconds by default.
+A helper script will be added to `swss` container.
+The checker is started after `orchagent` and check the TTL of dynamic ACL rules every 10 seconds by default.
 It will walk through all entries in `ACL_TTL_TABLE` and delete the corresponding `ACL_RULE` from `config_db` if

 - Current timestamp is larger than the `expiration_time` in the entry
 - The corresponding ACL rule is marked as dynamic